Ahmetf1/CMPE487-CRDT-on-Lan/README.md

+This project is co-conducted with [Burak Yilmaz](https://www.github.com/yilmaz-burak) for the final project of Cmpe 487 Computer networks class.

 # 487-Final-Project
 We will implement a CRDT for a simple integer.
 Nodes will operate on their local data, and sync continuously to reach to the correct global value.
 Once in a while, they will have a full-sync mode, where they will all stop the operations on the integer until all the nodes are synced.